A guide to fly fishing in Aberdeenshire Scotland

 Hackle: A grizzle and red game cock hackle wound together

-The Badger and Yellow
+Badger And Yellow

 This is a Don special to imitate the Yellow may dun that the Don trout have a particular fondness for.
 Use it on a June evening when the fly is hatching and some great dry fly sport can be had.